itzrizvi/itzrizvi/README.md

 :hearts: &emsp; For me Coding is like eating donuts and everytime you have a different taste or flavour from that...<br/>
 🤔 &emsp; Always Extremely excited about learning new technologies.<br/>
-:computer: &emsp; Mostly I use Visual Studio as an IDE software <br/>
+:computer: &emsp; Mostly I use Visual Studio Code as an IDE software.<br/>
 :e-mail: &emsp; Reach me: shahriar.rizvi02@gmail.com.<br/>
-⚡ &emsp; Most interesting part is I'm a non tech graduated student who has a lot tech passion.
+⚡ &emsp; Most interesting part is I'm a non tech graduated student who has a lot of attraction to software based technology.

 #### Specialized